Proximity labeling: Recent developments

 TurboID-based proximity labeling has been used to identify regulators of a receptor involved in the innate immune response, a NOD-like receptor.
 BioID-based proximity labeling has been used to identify the molecular composition of breast cancer cell invadopodia, which are important for metastasis.
 Biotin-based proximity labeling studies demonstrate increased protein tagging of intrinsically disordered regions, suggesting that biotin-based proximity labeling can be used to study the roles of IDRs.
 A photosensitizer nucleus-targeted small molecule has also been developed for photoactivatable proximity labeling.

 Photocatalytic-based Proximity Labeling

 A new frontier in the field of proximity labeling exploits the utility of photocatalysis to achieve high spatial and temporal resolution of proximal protein microenvironments.
 This photocatalytic technology leverages the photonic energy of iridium-based photocatalysts to activate diazirine probes that can tag proximal proteins within a tight radius of about four nanometers.
 This technology was developed by the Merck Exploratory Science Center in collaboration with researchers at Princeton University.
+This technology was spun out of the Merck Exploratory Science Center into InduPro, a biotech company founded in 2022 by three Merck scientists, including Rob Oslund and Niyi Fadeyi, who co-invented the mapping technology.